Nucleocytoviricota: Pithoviridae

 Order Pimascovirales.
 The Pithoviridae have only two known representatives.
 These viruses infects amoebas and can survive in low temperatures.
-For years this virus was believed to be frozen, but due to climate change it has begun to show up again.
+Pithovirus sibericum was isolated from permafrost soil from Siberia, where it had remained frozen but viable for more than 30,000 years.
 This is a double stranded DNA virus with its size being 610 kilobases long.
-The genome is estimated to code for 476 open reading frames.
-The viron is rod shaped with a length of 1,100 nm long and 500 nm in diameter.
+The genome is estimated to code for 467 open reading frames.
+The virion is rod shaped with a length of 1,100 nm long and 500 nm in diameter.

 Poxviridae

 Order Chitovirales.
 The Poxviridae have a linear double-stranded DNA molecule that can have a length of up to 230 kilobases.
 The replication of these viruses takes place in the cytoplasm.
 Smallpox, cowpox, and other pox viruses belong to this family.

 Mininucleoviridae

 Genome maps of the crustacean viruses PaV1, DhV1 and CmV1 (proposed family Mininucleoviridae).

 Possibly order Pimascovirales.
 A new family has been proposed—Mininucleoviridae—for a family of large viruses that replicate in crustacea.
 Members of this proposed family include Carcinus maenas virus 1 (CmV1), Dikerogammarus haemobaphes virus 1 (DhV1), and Panulirus argus virus 1 (PaV1).